UniMath/agda-unimath/src/foundation/equivalence-relations.lagda.md

   {l : Level} (A : Set l)
   where

-  is-set-quotient-id-Id-Eq-Rel :
+  is-set-quotient-id-Id-Eq-Relation :
     {l' : Level} →
-    is-set-quotient l' (Id-Eq-Rel A) A (id-reflecting-map-Id-Eq-Rel A) is-set-quotient-id-Id-Eq-Rel =
+    is-set-quotient l' (Id-Eq-Relation A) A (id-reflecting-map-Id-Eq-Relation A) is-set-quotient-id-Id-Eq-Relation =
-    is-set-quotient-is-surjective-and-effective (Id-Eq-Rel A) A
+    is-set-quotient-is-surjective-and-effective (Id-Eq-Relation A) A
-      ( id-reflecting-map-Id-Eq-Rel A)
+      ( id-reflecting-map-Id-Eq-Relation A)
-      ( is-surjective-and-effective-id-Id-Eq-Rel A)
+      ( is-surjective-and-effective-id-Id-Eq-Relation A)
 ```